 Exposure to hydrochloric acid causes damage to the eyes, skin, and mucous membranes.
 If the chemical is inhaled, the victim may incur burns.
 Individuals exposed to excessive amounts of the hazardous liquid may be at-risk for serious injuries or even fatalities.

 At Williams Cedar, our contamination litigation experience regarding claims of hydrochloric acid exposure via vinyl chloride demonstrates our dedication in handling toxic tort cases for victims.
 If you or your loved ones suffered from toxic exposure to a chemical like hydrochloric acid, our environmental lawyers will assist you.
-Please contact us at 215-557-0099 or contact us online to schedule a free consultation at our offices in Philadelphia or Cherry Hill, New Jersey.
+Please contact us at 215-557-0099 or contact us online to schedule a free consultation at our offices in Philadelphia or Haddonfield, New Jersey.
 We serve clients nationwide.